-Clouds over the mountains.
+Clouds over the La Plata Mountains, Colorado.
 Photo by Lynn Baca

 Since 2015, MEREA has worked with the following great clients (click on the links for more information):

 The Center for American Archeology pursues a mission of education, research, and public service in archeology.
 Its purpose is to discover and disseminate the unwritten story of earlier Americans’ lifeways, accomplishments, and changing natural environment.
 The Center fulfills this mission by supporting integrated programs of archeological investigation, educational outreach, and cultural stewardship.
 CAA is located in Kampsville, Illinois.
 618-653-4316, http://www.caa-archeology.org

 Crow Canyon Archaeological Center, award-winning archaeological research and experiential education center located in southwest Colorado.